httpwg/http2-spec/draft.md

 # Protocol Identifiers for HTTP Security

-In past dicussions, there has been general agreement to reusing the ALPN protocol identifier {{}} for all negotiation mechanisms in HTTP/2.0, not just TLS.
+In past dicussions, there has been general agreement to reusing the ALPN protocol identifier {{I-D.ietf-tls-applayerprotoneg}} for all negotiation mechanisms in HTTP/2.0, not just TLS.

 This document proposes putting additional information into them to identify the use of encryption as well as configuration of that encryption, independent of